robvan2/project/README.md

 For this readme i'am assuming you're using intellij.
 Wait for Maven to resolve all the dependencies then :

 #### b) Add Lombok plugin to your Ide:
-this link shows you how to [Lombok Intellij](https://projectlombok.org/setup/intellij).
+This link shows you how to [Lombok Intellij](https://projectlombok.org/setup/intellij).
 Then in your project: Click <kbd>Preferences</kbd> -> <kbd>Build, Execution, Deployment</kbd> -> <kbd>Compiler, Annotation Processors</kbd>.
 Click <kbd>Enable Annotation Processing</kbd>
 Afterwards you might need to do a complete rebuild of your project via <kbd>Build</kbd> -> <kbd>Rebuild Project</kbd>.